-Toshiko Mori Awarded the Gold Medal for Architecture by the American Academy of Arts and Letters
+Toshiko Mori Accepts the Gold Medal for Architecture from the American Academy of Arts and Letters

 Date